Bone Growth Stimulators

 What are Bone Growth Stimulators?

 Quick answer, Bone Growth Stimulators are devices that help bones to heal.
-There are several types of stimulators used for bone healing.
-They include electrical stimulation, pulsed ultrasound and shockwave therapy.
-Bone growth stimulation is used by applying electrical or ultrasonic current into the fusion or fracture site.
+There are several types of stimulators that help with bone healing.
+They include electrical stimulation, pulsed ultrasound, and shockwave therapy.
+Bone growth stimulation is the applying of electrical or ultrasonic current into the fusion or fracture site.
 They are a supplemental form of therapy to assist the bone healing process.